More than 9 suitors court London Metal Exchange

 Trading houses and banks that use the market also own it and therefore the fees are kept low.

-The LME, which accounts for 80 percent of traded volume in global metal futures transactions, saw record trading volumes last year of 120 million lots equivalent to $11.6 trillion and 2.8 billion tonnes of metal.
+The LME, which accounts for 80 percent of traded volume in global metal futures transactions, saw record trading volumes last year of 120 million lots equivalent to $11.6 trillion (7.44 trillion pounds) and 2.8 billion tonnes of metal.

 "Our trading volume is up 19 percent year to date, we're in a sweet spot, commodities obviously as a class are very very attractive at the moment," Abbott said.